Hope and Healing

 Bloomington Message

-Bedford Message
+Bloomington Message Bedford Message

-Bedford Message
+Bloomington Message Bedford Message

 Re:generation focuses on heart transformation, seeking to remove the idols of our hearts that keep us from a deep, intimate relationship with God.
 It takes the spiritual wisdom embedded in the Twelve Steps and roots it unapologetically in the Gospel—in Scripture, repentance, grace, and the transforming work of Jesus.
 We plan to launch Re:generation at Sherwood Oaks Bloomington this fall, with an informational meeting this summer.